.

 organization moved from the guise of a defensive posture into an offensive pose

-under the pretexts of humanitarianism.
+under the pretext of humanitarianism.
 Starting from Yugoslavia, NATO began its

 journey towards becoming a global military force.
 From its wars in the Balkans, it